 Where to stay

-Our favorite place to stay in Old Town is Heron House on Simonton Street.
-It’s a quiet tropical paradise in the heart of the district surrounded by historic Key West homes and other lodging places.
-And it’s an easy walk to Mallory Square for sunsets, and only one street over from Duval Street where most of the action happens.
+Our favorite place to stay in Old Town is Douglas House on Amelia Street.
+It’s a quiet tropical paradise in the heart of the district.
+And it’s an easy walk to Mallory Square for sunsets, and steps from Duval Street, where most of the action happens.

 Text and photo by Lori from Travlinmad